MetaLang/d-articles/std variant is everything cool about d.md

 }, v);
 ```

 Which version of the code would _you_ want to have to read, understand, and modify?
-For me, at least, it's the second - no contest.
+For me, it's the D version - no contest.

 ---------------